 What is my major?
 What is the name of the department where my major is located?

-Your major is General Studies.
+Your major is Interdisciplinary Studies.
 Your department is the Department of Interdisciplinary Studies (252 Elkins Hall).
 Your department head is

 Dr. Robert Allen Alexander.
 Besides helping you coordinate your studies, your department advisor can answer many of your questions about college life.

 What other courses must I take to get a degree?

 A word often used to describe a pattern of study is “curriculum” and its plural form “curricula.”

 Students who are English majors take a curriculum that contains a concentrated number of courses that mostly have the label “English,” such as English 304 and English 483.
 Besides their major courses, all students must also take University-required “General Education” courses.
 All students must take these “core courses” in general education.
 All general education, university degree-requirements can be found in the current University catalog at Degrees and Degree Requirements.
 These “core courses” together with those courses required by a student’s major area of study equals a student’s major curriculum.